-The London School of Economics and Political Science (LSE) delivers over 120 taught masters degrees, and research degrees are offered in all the school's academic departments and research institutes.
-Subjects covered span an extensive range of social sciences.
-Taught masters degrees are focused and intensive, with the vast majority lasting one calendar year.
+The London School of Economics and Political Science (LSE) delivers over 120 taught master's degrees, and research degrees are offered across the school's academic departments and research institutes.
+Subjects span an extensive range of social sciences.
+Taught master's degrees are focused and intensive, with the vast majority lasting one calendar year.

 Postgraduate Student Statistics

 - Full Time 94%

 |Business & Management Studies||5||925||930|